sahmed0/vasicek-rate-model/README.md

 ## 📉 Project Overview
 This project is an interactive quantitative finance dashboard that models interest rate term structures using the **Vasicek Short-Rate Model**.

-Built with **Python** and **Streamlit**, it serves as a pricing engine that bridges the gap between Stochastic Differential Equations (SDEs) and practical risk management.
+Built with **Python** and **Streamlit**, it bridges the gap between solving Stochastic Differential Equations (SDEs) and modelling Bonds and Interest Rates.
 It demonstrates how mean reversion affects bond pricing and allows users to visualise complex risk scenarios, such as yield curve inversions, in real time.

 ### 🎯 Key Objectives
-* **Stochastic Modelling:** Visualise the evolution of interest rates using Monte Carlo simulations.
+* **Stochastic Modelling:** Visualise the time-evolution of interest rates according to the Vasicek Model using the Euler-Maruyama method and Monte Carlo simulations.
 * **Analytical Pricing:** Derive the Zero-Coupon Yield Curve using the model's affine term structure.
-* **Risk Forecasting:** Quantify interest rate probabilities using analytical statistical properties (Ornstein-Uhlenbeck process).
+* **Risk Forecasting:** Quantify interest rate probabilities using the Normal Distribution.

 ---